How to Deal with the Other Guy’s Insurance Company, Part II

 Don’t agree to give a recorded statement, not in person and not over the phone.
 And don’t sign a document that purports to be a summary of your words.
 Experienced Erie injury lawyers almost never agree to a recorded statement.
 Has the insurance company offered to let you record a statement from their insured, the other driver?
 No?
 Of course not.
 This is a one-sided process aimed at getting you to make statements that are harmful to your Erie car accident case.
 The insurance company isn’t going to assign someone trained in getting a detailed and truthful statement from you.
 They will assign someone whose only interest is in eliciting words from you that can be used to make it seem like you are at fault in the accident or that can be used to limit your harm.
 There’s little good that can come from agreeing to a recorded statement in your Erie car crash case.

 7. Be Prepared to Give an Authorization

-You'll be asked to provide authorizations that allow the insurance company to collect your medical and/or employment records.
-These authorizations may allow very personal records, including mental health and other intimate records, to be produced to the insurance company.
-We're not opposed to producing medical records.
-You'd have to in a lawsuit in any event and you won't get anywhere in your Erie car crash case if you refuse but you should agree to give these authorizations only upon the condition that the insurance company agrees to provide you with copies of all documents that they collect through the use of your authorization (and without cost to you).
+You’ll be asked to provide authorizations that allow the insurance company to collect your medical and/or employment records.
+These authorizations may allow very personal records, including mental health and other intimate records, to be produced for the insurance company.
+We’re not opposed to producing medical records.
+You’d have to do so in a lawsuit and you won’t get anywhere in your Erie car crash case if you refuse.
+However, you should agree to give these authorizations only upon the condition that the insurance company agrees to provide you with copies of all documents that they collect through the use of your authorization (and without cost to you).

-For 3 more tips and rules on dealing with the other guy's insurance company, see Part III of this article HERE.
+For thee more tips and rules on dealing with the other guy’s insurance company, see Part III of this article HERE.